YaserMarey/YaserMarey.github.io/building_openai_whatsapp/building_openai_whatsapp_3/building_openai_whatsapp_3.md

 Check that your application is successfully built and started from the dashboard
 ![](chatgpt_wts_app_10___.png "Create New Heroku Application")

-***step 6***

-If all went ok, we can now chat directly with OpenAI GPT-3 We now can send messages to Chat GPT-3, specifically `text-davinci-003` over WhatsApp
+If all went ok, we can send messages to Chat GPT-3, specifically `text-davinci-003` over WhatsApp

 ![](4.jpeg)

-Voila!, we have all pieces in place, this last one was straightforward and fun, and we have a completely running WhatsApp bot powered by GPT-3!
+Voila! we have all pieces in place, this last one was fun, and we have a completely running WhatsApp bot powered by GPT-3!

 Thank you for reading, if you find this useful please follow me for more content.